mdn/content/files/en-us/web/javascript/reference/functions/set/index.md

 ### Parameters

 - `prop`
   - : The name of the property to bind to the given function.
-Same as other properties in [object initializers](/en-US/docs/Web/JavaScript/Reference/Operators/Object_initializer), it can be a string literal, a number literal, or an identifier.
+In the same way as other properties in [object initializers](/en-US/docs/Web/JavaScript/Reference/Operators/Object_initializer), it can be a string literal, a number literal, or an identifier.
 - `val`
   - : An alias for the variable that holds the value attempted to be assigned to `prop`.